Nathan Peterman: 2017 season

-2017

 Peterman was brought in to compete for the Bills' backup quarterback position along with T. J. Yates and Cardale Jones.
 Peterman performed well enough to win the backup quarterback job after Jones was traded to the Los Angeles Chargers.
 Following the third preseason game against the Baltimore Ravens, Peterman became the only healthy quarterback for the Bills as starter Tyrod Taylor and Yates both sustained concussions in the game.
 This left open the possibility of Peterman starting for the team in Week 1, but Taylor recovered in time to start the season opener against the New York Jets.
 Had Peterman started the game, he would have been the second-lowest-drafted rookie quarterback to start a season opener since the AFL–NFL merger.
-During Week 10 against the New Orleans Saints, Peterman made his NFL debut with less than five minutes left in the game.
+During Week 10 against the Saints, Peterman made his NFL debut with less than five minutes left in the game.
 With the Bills trailing 47–3, he led a scoring drive, completing 7 of 10 passes for 79 yards and one touchdown as the Bills lost by a score of 47–10.
 His first career touchdown pass was a 7-yard pass to tight end Nick O'Leary.

 On November 15, 2017, Peterman was named the Bills' starting quarterback for the team's Week 11 game against the Los Angeles Chargers due to Taylor's struggles.
 During the game, Peterman threw five interceptions in the first half and was relieved by Taylor at the start of the second half.
 His five interceptions tied an NFL record for the most thrown in a player's first career start.
 Due to Taylor having suffered a knee injury in Week 13, Peterman started the Week 14 game against the Indianapolis Colts.
 During the game, which was played in a snowstorm, he completed 5 of 10 passes for 57 yards and a touchdown before leaving the game in the third quarter with a concussion.
 The Bills won in overtime by a score of 13–7.

 On January 7, 2018, Peterman entered the Bills' Wild Card Round game against the Jacksonville Jaguars with 1:43 remaining in the 4th quarter after Taylor suffered a concussion.
 He managed to convert two first downs for the Buffalo offense, including a four-yard scramble to move the chains on fourth down, before throwing a critical interception to Jaguars cornerback Jalen Ramsey, thus sealing the 10–3 win for Jacksonville and ending the Bills' season.